SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 * If your turn ends at the bottom of a ladder, you move up that ladder.
 * If your turn ends at the head of a snake, you move down that snake.

-..
-TODO: update this description to match the look of the final artwork.

 The game board is represented by an array of ``Int`` values.
 Its size is based on a constant called ``finalSquare``, which is used to initialize the array